Mth-Ryan/lspcli/README.md

 ## How to build for development

 You will need the same dependencies of the [installation](#installing).
-With this dependencies installed, buid the cli and the scripts:
+With this dependencies installed, build the cli and the scripts:

 ```bash